 In all, there have been 17,220 trees planted thus far, covering 50 km of road.

-Trees were planted along roadside stretches measuring 25 km each from Oyibi- Legon and Adaeso -Nsawam.
+Trees were planted along roadside stretches measuring 25 km each from Oyibi- Legon, and Adaeso -Nsawam.
 This project has been successful through collaborations with various schools and community members.
-Here are names of the schools that participated and number of trees planted:
+Here are names of the schools that participated and a number of trees planted:

 - Kankonuru Methodist: (planted 1,600 trees)

 - Oyarifa Methodist Basic School (planted 1,100 trees)